zencart/documentation/content/dev/laravel_integration/artisan/_index.md

 The `make:defines` command will report that the file to be converted contains tokens that can not be converted, and conversion of that file will be suppressed.

-The `--force` command will override the suppresion, and the new `lang.` file will be created, albeit in a form that will probably generate errors.
+The `--force` command will override the suppression, and the new `lang.` file will be created, albeit in a form that will probably generate errors.
 The generated file in question should then be manually edited to fix any problems.